Let us introduce you how to make Southern fried ribs.

-Many moons ago, we were invited to a restaurant in Starkville, Mississippi to try out new menu items that were created for college students.
+Many moons ago, we drove to a restaurant in Starkville, Mississippi to try out new menu items that were created for college students.
 Items like, Barbecue Sundae, Pulled-pork Nachos, Brisket Salad and Fried Ribs.
-Yes, Fried Ribs.

 At first, we were checking the proximity of the closest emergency room in case a heart attack set in soon after eating these ribs.
-After tasting the lightly-coated fried ribs, we were hooked.
+The taste of the the lightly-coated fried goodies is so good, we were instantly hooked.
 Great smoky flavor, with that addictive fried, salty crust that makes the South … well, the South.

 Our friends at Ubon’s BBQ of Yazoo City, Mississippi have recreated these ribs for their restaurant and for their competition events, feeding their team of BBQ gurus.
-The above photo is a plate Ubon’s fried ribs, and it looks phenomenal!
+The above photo is a plate of Ubon’s deep-fried pork ribs, and it looks phenomenal!

-Give fried ribs a try at your next gathering and see how your friends react.
+Give these ribs a try at your next gathering and see how your friends react.

 Just don’t get slapped!